In SQL Server, the TRUNCATE command is often faster than the DELETE command for several key reasons:

 Locking Mechanism:

-requires a more exclusive lock on the entire table, this lock is typically acquired and released very quickly.
-This leads to less contention and better performance when truncating large tables.DELETE
+TRUNCATErequires a schema modification (Sch-M) lock, which is a more exclusive lock than the row-level locks used byDELETE.
+WhileTRUNCATErequires a more exclusive lock on the entire table, this lock is typically acquired and released very quickly.
+This leads to less contention and better performance when truncating large tables.DELETEuses row-level or page-level locks, and this lock granularity can cause more overhead when dealing with large datasets.

 -